-1. I assumed this stage would be a little boring.
+1. I assumed the newborn stage would be a little boring.

 They eat, sleep, and poop.
 And that’s it.
 What else could there be?
 I’ll have to wait until he could talk or play before I would be stimulated by him, surely.

-2. I assumed I would not be able to take care of him for extended stretches.
+2. I assumed I would not be able to take care of a newborn baby for extended stretches.

-I work night shift teaching ESL to kids in China in addition to volunteering as a church pastor, so it was on the table that when my wife went back to work I could possibly take care of him during the day.
+In addition to volunteering as a church pastor, I work night shift teaching ESL to kids in China, so it was on the table that when my wife went back to work I could possibly take care of him during the day.
 I balked at that, not out of some misplaced sense of gender roles (though I will add this was going to be temporary, as I plan to end up with a job with a more normal schedule), but because I felt my ignorance about newborns rendered me unqualified and would be unfair to my son.

 However, while the mental toughness aspect of parenting a newborn can be hard, much of the actual care is not.
 The things I didn’t know I learned quickly and some things my wife and I are learning as we go.
 The cliche is that they do not come with instructions and while there is a ton of wisdom out there for us to follow, there are a lot of gaps to fill through trial and error.
 I am fully qualified as his dad to do just about anything, and the idea of taking care of him alone for eight hours at a time isn’t nearly as hard as I thought it would be.